-The new manager of North Canterbury Fish & Game comes from a different background from its past managers whom have traditionally been promoted from field based roles.
+The manager of North Canterbury Fish & Game comes from a different background from its past managers whom have traditionally been promoted from field based roles.

 Rod will also bring an understanding of returning home empty handed from a fishing trip – an experience all anglers have from time to time!
 Rod says when he heads out to the lakes his wife says “Rod’s going fishing - we’re having sausages for dinner.”